Artchibald/2022_icon_rebrand_scripts/README.md

 - Tuesday 12 july , call with Chris new bug discovered trialing different icons, Call and present with Katie, started documentaiton
 - Wed 13 July working major blocker, icon h is not same as icon w, trialling solutions, no success
 - Thu 14 July Delivery day, finally fixed calculation from day before, packaged, cleaning, documenting
-- Fri 15 July Working on how ot crop for cropped pngs 16 and 24 requested by Katie, discussed with Chris McDemott and implementing new stage for this in the js file, also fixed CMYK issue major blocker
+- Fri 15 July Working on how to crop for cropped pngs 16 and 24 requested by Katie, discussed with Chris McDemott and implementing new stage for this in the js file, also fixed CMYK issue major blocker, implemented on inverse, inactive, onFFF too in Core.
+Still need to do expressive.

 <!-- # No license for graphik font, delete on completion -->

 # Shorten file names as per Jo request